JennyList/Canon-NB1L-battery-case/README.md

 This module needs my project box library to run.
 This can be found at https://github.com/JennyList/Jennys-rectangular-project-box

 You'll find two parts, the box and the lid.
 Print with supports over the bed.
+The screw holes in the lid aren't quite right, so beware.
 You'll also need four small self-tapping screws to assemble it.

 ![OpenSCAD render of a Canon NB1L shell](Canon-NB1L.png)